 In most cases, thyme plants do not need hard rejuvenation pruning.
 This because of the fact that they are normally harvested on a regular basis and harvesting prevents the thyme plant from becoming too woody.
 Sometimes, a neglected thyme plant may need to be pruned back hard to remove woody growth and encourage tender, usable growth.

 Hard rejuvenation pruning normally take a few years to complete.
 In late fall, after the first frost, select one-third of the oldest and woodiest stems on your thyme plant.
 Using sharp, clean shears, cut these stems back by half.

 Repeat the process the next year until your thyme plant has returned to growing younger, more tender stems all over the plant.

 When you trim thyme for light rejuvenation, you are basically ensuring that your thyme plant does not become too woody in the future.

-In late summer, after the thyme plant has flowered, select the 1/3 oldest stems on the plant.
-Using sharp, clean shears, cut these back by 2/3.
+In late summer, after the thyme plant has flowered, select the one-third oldest stems on the plant.
+Using sharp, clean shears, cut these back by two-third.